How we handle personal data you provide us for procurement processes at the Welsh Revenue Authority (WRA).

 Contacts for information and complaints

-For further details about the information we hold and its use, or if you want to exercise your rights under the GDPR, see contact details.
+For further details about the information we hold and its use, or if you want to exercise your rights under the UK GDPR, see contact details.

 Data Protection Officer

 Information Commissioner’s Office Wales

 Telephone: 029 2067 8400 / 0303 123 1113